yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-So MoE Align & Sort in the AMD CK solution alomost aligns with SGLang main implementation execept for codes scheduler of partitioner and pipliner.
+So MoE Align & Sort in the AMD CK solution alomost aligns with SGLang main implementation execept for partitioner and pipliner.

 <br />